colorful rollercoaster

 A person with conservative risk tolerance is usually willing to accept a relatively small amount of risk, but they truly focus on preserving capital.
 Overall, the goal is to minimize risk and principal loss, with the person agreeable to receiving lower returns in exchange.

-There are steps you can take and questions to ask yourself to determine your risk tolerance for retirement investing.
-Once you know your risk preference, you can open a retirement account with confidence.
-Both low risk tolerance and high risk tolerance investors may want to walk through these steps to ensure they know what retirement investment style is right.
+There are steps you can take and questions to ask yourself to determine your risk tolerance for investing.
+Once you know your risk preference, you should be able to open a retirement account with more confidence.
+Both low risk tolerance and high risk tolerance investors may want to walk through these steps to ensure they know what investment style is right.
+Matching your specific risk tolerance to your personality traits can help you stick to your strategy over the long haul.

 1. What will your income be?
-If you expect your salary to ratchet higher over the coming years, then you may want to have a higher 401(k) risk level, as time in the market can help you recover from any losses.
+If you expect your salary to ratchet higher over the coming years, then you may want to have a higher investment risk level, as time in the market can help you recover from any losses.
 If you are in your peak-earning years and will retire soon, then toning down your risk could be a prudent move, since you don’t want to risk your savings this close to retirement.

 2. What will your expenses look like?
 If you anticipate higher expenses in retirement, that might warrant a lower risk level since a sharp drop in your assets could result in financial hardship.
 If your expenses will likely be low (and your savings rate is high), then perhaps you can afford to take on more retirement investing risk.

 3. Do you get nervous about the stock market?
-Those who cannot rest easy when stocks are volatile are likely in a lower-risk, lower-return group.
-But if you don’t pay much attention to the swings of the market, you might be just fine owning higher-risk, higher-return stocks.
+Those who cannot rest easy when stocks are volatile are likely in a lower-risk, likely lower-return group.
+But if you don’t pay much attention to the swings of the market, you might be just fine owning higher-risk, (potentially) higher-return stocks.

 4. When do you want to retire?
 Your time horizon is a major retirement investing factor.
-The more time you have to be in the market, the more you should consider owning an aggressive 401(k) risk portfolio.
+The more time you have to be in the market, the more you should consider owning an aggressive portfolio.
 Those in retirement and who draw income from a portfolio are likely in the low risk-tolerance bucket, since their time horizon is shorter.

 The Takeaway